 UNH’s commitment to sustainable transportation is part of its Climate Education Initiative.
-Under a framework of Transportation Demand Management (TDM), which seeks to reduce our use of single occupancy vehicle private vehicles, UNH takes a holistic approach that includes expanded free transit services, increased on-campus housing, development of improved transit and bicycle/pedestrian infrastructure, support of the Amtrak Downeaster regional rail service, and ongoing educational and information programs aimed at providing expanded mobility without private vehicle use.
+Under a framework of Transportation Demand Management (TDM), which seeks to reduce our use of single occupancy vehicle private vehicles, UNH takes a holistic approach that includes expanded free transit services, increased on-campus housing, development of improved transit and bicycle/pedestrian infrastructure, support of the Amtrak Downeaster, partnerships with intercity bus carriers, ZipCar, and ongoing educational and information programs aimed at providing expanded mobility without private vehicle use.
 Our goal is maximizing mobility and accessibility in a climate protection framework that emphasizes health and safety, efficiency, cost effectiveness, equity, accessibility, and sustainability.
-Designated by the U.S. Environmental Protection Agency and the U.S. Department of Transportation as a “Best Workplace for Commuters” in 2004, 2005, 2006, 2007, and 2008, UNH actively works with the state department of transportation and regional MPO to coordinate transit and intermodal transportation activities, and is a critical player in the regional transit system connecting eight communities to Durham by transit and providing over 1.2 million passenger trips per year.
+UNH actively works with the state Department of Transportation and regional MPO to coordinate transit and intermodal transportation activities, and is a critical player in the regional transit system connecting eight communities to Durham by transit and providing over 1.2 million passenger trips per year.

 - Main Street-East (completed September 2007): $2.2 million reconstruction of core campus street from downtown to Field House providing dedicated bike lanes to enhance bicycle capacity and safety; improve travel way configuration; improve transit, including bus pullouts and lit shelters; expand sidewalks; and improve crosswalk lighting.

 - Intermodal Rail Station Restoration and Expansion (completion July 2008): $1 million restoration of our on-campus historic train station and expansion of intermodal faculties to include full intercity bus capacity, indoor rail/bus transit passenger waiting areas, a renovated UNH Dairy Bar restaurant, and historic transportation displays highlighting the role of transportation in the founding of UNH-Durham.
-The Amtrak station in Durham (which is UNH-funded) served over 50,000 travelers in the ’06-‘07 academic year.
+The Amtrak station in Durham (which is UNH-funded) served over 55,000 rail travelers in the ’12-‘13 academic year.
 Learn more...

 - Main Street-West (completed 2010): $500,000 reconstruction of key arterial from Field House to West Edge providing dedicated bike lanes to enhance bicycle capacity and safety; improve travel way configuration; improve transit and provided a separated mixed use trail.

-- UNH CNG Fueling Infrastructure and Fleet (completed 2011): Expansion of our existing compressed natural gas (CNG) fueling facility and our procurement of CNG and low emission biodiesel transit and non-transit vehicle fleet.
+- UNH CNG Fueling Infrastructure and Fleet (completed 2011): Expansion of our existing compressed natural gas (CNG) fueling facility and continued procurement of CNG and low emission biodiesel transit and non-transit vehicle fleet.

 The UNH Transportation Policy Committee (TPC) serves in an advisory capacity to the UNH President, making recommendations on the full range of issues that relate to transportation management at UNH, including parking policy and transit services.
 Chaired by the UNH Vice President of Finance & Administration and comprised of members from across the entire campus, the overarching goal of the TPC is to guide the university toward a systemic transportation system that is consistent with priorities set by the UNH Academic Plan and the UNH Campus Master Plan and that maximizes mobility and accessibility in a climate education framework that emphasizes health and safety, efficiency, cost effectiveness, equity, and sustainability.